 Some footballers leave an everlasting impression on the minds of their fans, with their skills, passion and love for the club.
-In this article, we are going to have a look at the 3 greatest players ever of each of the 20 Premier League Clubs.
+In this article, let us have a look at the 3 greatest players ever of each of the 20 Premier League Clubs.

 These 3 greatest players of each club are not just picked from the Premier League era but from all time.
 Sorting is done in alphabetical order, i.e. we start with Arsenal and end with Wolves.
 Here are our 3 greatest players ever of each of the 20 Premier League Clubs.